NoorGuru/NoorGuru/content/technical-interview-preparation-kit/index.md

 - Cyclic or Acyclic
     - A graph is cyclic if you can start from any node and come back to it in a closed path; acyclic otherwise.
 - Weighted or Unweighted
-    - The edge has a certain weight (importance / degree) in a weighted graph.
+    - The edge has a certain weight (importance/degree) in a weighted graph.
 All edges have the same weight in an unweighted graph.

 ### Representations
 A graph could be represented with:
 - An edge list
     - A list of all the edges in the graph.
-    - Every edge represented by the 2 nodes it connects.
+    - Every edge is represented by the 2 nodes it connects.
     - An unconnected node (a node with no edges) will not be represented with this form.
 - An adjacency list
-    - A list where index represents the node, and the value at that index is a list of the node's neighbors.
+    - A list where the index represents the node, and the value at that index is a list of the node's neighbours.
-    - Another form of this representation is to use a map (a dictionary) where the key is the node, and the value is a list of neighbors.
+    - Another form of this representation is to use a map (a dictionary) where the key is the node, and the value is a list of neighbours.
 - An adjacency matrix
     - A matrix of `0`s and `1`s indicating whether a node `x` connects to node `y` where `0` means unconnected and `1` means connected.